dotmesh-io/docs/hugo/content/concepts/what-is-a-datadot.md

 ## Cloning & pulling

-The opposite of pushing is cloning & pushing.
+The opposite of pushing is cloning & pulling.
 Cloning is for the first time you pull down a dot.
 Pulling is for updating it later with more commits.